ethans333/soundcloudTerminal/README.md

 npm start
 ```

 Also, this hasn't been tested on slower internet connections which may cause issues, if that is the case start a 'new issue' in this repository.
-If you come across any strange logs to the terminal just restart the app and it should fix itself.
+If you come across any strange logs to the terminal just restart the app; bug fixes should be coming soon!
 If you avidly use this package or have any feature requests please [hit me up](https://www.instagram.com/ethanspams.__/) and I'll be sure to add more features!
 Happy listening! :blush: